-As we know this is a querying language, and it deals with the data stored in the back end.
+As we know, this is a querying language, and it deals with the data stored in the back end.
 Hence the interface is not so interesting.
 One won’t get UI to play with colors and designs.
 There are just tables with columns and rows.
-But if data really interests you then SQL is the language you must learn.
-Working with SQL you get to play with data, join tables and performance tuning.
-You can write some procedure and transactions to perform analysis task and also schedule a job using SQL.
+But if data really interests you, then SQL is the language you must learn.
+Working with SQL, you get to play with data, join tables and perform tuning.
+You can write some procedures and transactions to perform analysis tasks and also schedule a job using SQL.

 Advantages of SQL

-It can be integrated with other languages to connect with database.
+- Extensibility: It can be integrated with other languages to connect with the database.
 The SQL query can be embedded in any other programming language used for application development.

 Required SQL Skills

-A database administrator is someone who managed the database and its objects.
-DBA is the one who decides on access right of users.
+- Database administrator: A database administrator is someone who managed the database and its objects.
+DBA is the one who decides on the access right of users.

-With the growing importance of data in the present era, the importance and need of someone who can understand and play with data are also increasing.
+With the growing importance of data in the present era, the importance and need for someone who can understand and play with data are also increasing.
 SQL is getting extended to cloud platforms.
 Now one can query over millions and trillions of records in no time.
-It is also used in cutting edge technology like data science.
-Hence deep knowledge of SQL and it’s services can land you up in one the highest paying jobs.
+It is also used in cutting-edge technology like data science.
+Hence deep knowledge of SQL and its services can land you up in one of the highest-paying jobs.

 Anyone who has an interest in playing with data is the right audience for learning SQL technologies.
 Someone who enjoys analyzing data and getting something meaningful out of it.

 Learning SQL might help you land up in hot jobs like data scientist and data analyst.
-It opens door to cloud platforms as well.
-Database administrator and database architect are offered attractive pay scales by a reputed organization.
+It opens the door to cloud platforms as well.
+Database administrators and database architects are offered attractive pay scales by a reputed organization.

 This has been a guide to What is SQL.
-Here we discussed the various SQL subsets and top SQL companies with advantage and scope.
-You can also go through our other suggested articles-
+Here we discussed the various SQL subsets and top SQL companies with advantages and scope.
+You can also go through our other suggested articles to learn more –